High Value Crops

 Further information about the import requirements for propagative plant material may be found at:

-Unless sourced from MAF-approved high health schemes, many important crops (e.g. apple budwood, potato tissue culture and raspberry canes) must be imported into the most contained level of PEQ (Level 3).
+Unless sourced from MPI-approved high health schemes, many important crops (e.g. apple budwood, potato tissue culture and raspberry canes) must be imported into the most contained level of PEQ (Level 3).
 There are three levels of PEQ in New Zealand (see standard PBC-NZ-TRA-PQCON: Specification for the Registration of a Plant Quarantine or Containment Facility, and Operator ).
 Level 3 is the most stringent, and is reserved for important crops and/or plants that may be infected by the most damaging pests and diseases.
-A full list of the nursery stock and seeds which require Level 3 PEQ may be found here (57 KB).
+Download a full list of the nursery stock and seeds which require Level 3 PEQ .

 Whole plants and cuttings must be imported into a Level 3 quarantine greenhouse during the quarantine period.
 Tissue culture may be imported into a Level 3 Quarantine Tissue Culture Laboratory for all or part of the quarantine period, depending on the diseases which may be associated with the plants.

 PHEL is able to provide Level 3 PEQ space and testing for imported plants and seeds, on a fully cost-recovered basis.
 The price list for providing these services is available on the PHEL page.

 A number of private companies (including ArborGen , Plant & Food Research, and The Tree Lab ) have developed Level 3 PEQ capacity to quarantine crops such as Actinidia (kiwifruit), Vaccinium (blueberry) and Vitis (grapevine).
 Plant & Food Research also has an accredited testing laboratory which has been approved to test a limited range of imported plants such as kiwifruit.